 History and Legend of Chengannur Mahadeva Temple

-- According to other legend Lord Vishnu severed the body of Sati (Goddess Parvati) into pieces which scattered over different places.
+- According to another legend Lord Vishnu severed the body of Sati (Goddess Parvati) into pieces which scattered over different places.
 These places are called Shakti Peethas.
 Accordingly, it is believed that the reproductive organ of Goddess Sati’s body fell at the place where the temple is located.
-The Kamakhya Temple in Assam is also related with the same legend.
+The Kamakhya Temple in Assam is also related to the same legend.

 - There is an interesting story related to a custom of oath at the western entrance of the temple.
 There was a Brahmin family who were great devotees of Chengannur Devi and who were very famous.
 Once an Alwar came to Chengannur to challenge the Muringoor family at a time when a boy of twelve years.
 He was the only male in the Muringoor family.